ismail-yilmaz/upp-components/README.md

 ## Version

-`upp-components` loosely follows the release cycles of Ultimate++.
+`upp-components` loosely follows the release cycles of U++.
 Releases are tagged twice a year.
 Currently it is tagged as `2021.1`

 ## License